 Q: Why did you decide to become an instructor?

-A: Ever since i traded my skis in for my first snowboard, I have loved snowboarding.
+A: Ever since I traded my skis in for my first snowboard, I have loved snowboarding.
 I really enjoy being out in the mountains and experiencing every day for what it is: a new adventure.
 Because of this, the average 9-5 job just wasn’t going to work for me and I’ve known this since I was 17.
 I knew then that I wanted to become a snowboard instructor and for years I had that desire.
-One day, I decided to take action and make it happen.
+One day, I decided to take action, do a snowboard instructor course and make it happen.
 My life has changed for the better ever since.

 Q: What is the best part of the job?